Fantasy Premier League

 Related Articles

-The Scout explains how the results of this weekend’s FA Cup semi-finals could impact the final Gameweeks of 2024/25 Fantasy Premier League.
+The Scout explains how the results of the weekend’s FA Cup semi-finals could impact the final Gameweeks of 2024/25 Fantasy Premier League.

-Managers in Fantasy should be aware that the results of this weekend’s FA Cup semi-finals may yet create more Blank and Double Gameweeks this season.
+Managers in Fantasy should be aware that the results of last weekend’s FA Cup semi-finals may yet create more Blank and Double Gameweeks this season.

 A Blank Gameweek contains fewer than the normal 10 matches, with at least one club having no Premier League fixture, and players from such a club having no chance of scoring Fantasy points.